J-Palomino/trifecta/ONE_BUTTON_GOOSE_INSTALL.md

 ## Overview

-TreeTee now includes **one-click Goose AI installation buttons** in the MeshCentral web interface.
+DaisyChain now includes **one-click Goose AI installation buttons** in the MeshCentral web interface.
 No terminal commands required - just click a button!

 ## How It Works